 Our curriculum changes for every meeting but always includes a fun mix of creative-based games and activities.
 We’ll giggle through a drawing, an improv, words, or charades-type game, play a version of bingo using famous composers, act out a scene (either one we create or age-appropriate selections shared as handouts), engage in a drawing or art-making activity (materials needed for an upcoming week will be sent via email at least 72-hours before your scheduled club meeting), or read a poem and come up with ways to add movement or rhythm that might enhance the story.
-Some activities include full-group participation while others are done in teams.

 What if my child doesn’t like or want to perform in front of people?

 The world of art and art-makers needs patrons!
 Learning about and appreciating the arts ensures grateful audiences for future and budding musicians, visual artists, dancers, and other creators.
 CHQ isn’t focused on performance, just as creativity isn’t limited to art.
 Every child needs to be aware of various forms of expression and creativity in order to build upon and expand their ability to create.
 Additionally becoming comfortable speaking to and in front of others is a beneficial life skill.
 CHQ members support and encourage one another.
-Clubs provide an opportunity for kids to gain experience and challenge their own limitations.
+We provide an opportunity for kids to gain experience and challenge their own limitations.

 Will you be offering long-term recurring sessions?

 Classes meet virtually once per week and can be booked as private or small group classes.
 See schedule here.